Ayrh1/Ayrh1/README.md

 -😄 Pronouns: He/Him

--⚡ Fun fact: I just happen to be a bookworm with a growing book collection.
+-⚡ Fun fact: Im a proud pet owner!
+My cricle of pet friends include, my dog Stitch, my turtles Rapheal and Leonardo and my hamster Teddy.
+They just keep things simple and real.

 <!---
 Ayrh1/Ayrh1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.